 To submit a gel band for protein identification you must:

 - Stain your gel with Coomassie Blue, or a mass-spec compatible silver-stain kit.
+If you use a different stain, you must ensure that an acetic acid protein fixation step is included.

 - Cut out the band of interest following our guidance carefully.